music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 the MEI file, the **@startid** attribute can be used to indicate the first element in the sequence of events to which the recording corresponds:

-{% include plainExample.html example="./v3/examples/performances/performances-sample304.xml" valid="false" %}
+{% include plainExample.html example="examples/performances/performances-sample304.xml" valid="false" version=page.version %}

 Clips can also be aligned with components of the musical text encoded in the [body]({{ site.baseurl }}/{{ page.version }}/elements/body.html){:.link_odd_elementSpec}.
 The **@startid** attribute can be used to specify the starting element in